riscv-newop/riscv-newop/README.md

 # riscv-newop
-> A RISC_-V New Instruction Recommender System
+> A RISC-V New Instruction Recommender System

 ## Installation
 ```commandline